bouslama-fadi/usermanagement/README.md

 # usermanagement
-This project is work in progress
+This project is work in progress, this branch is using react-redux pattern

 ## how to run the project
 To run the project , you must